manigandham/serilog-sinks-googlecloudlogging/README.md

 -   GCE, GKE, Cloud Run, AppEngine and other managed services will have the Application Default Credentials set to the active service account for the resource and can be used without any additional configuration.
 -   Authenticate manually with the [gcloud SDK](https://cloud.google.com/sdk/) on a server to set the Application Default Credentials.
 -   Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to specify the path to your JSON credentials file.
--   Set the `GoogleCredentialJson` config option to pass in the contents of your JSON credentials file.
+-   Set the `GoogleCredentialJson` config option to pass in a JSON string (the contents of your JSON credentials file).

 ### Log Output